GParolini/GParolini/README.md

 :wave: Hi, my name is **Giuditta**.

-I have a background in physics, science journalism, and the history of science.
+I work as a data scientist in biodiversity informatics.

 **I am interested in all sorts of challenging data problems.**